Kristina Killgrove: Research projects

 Killgrove's first research project for her dissertation focused on skeletons from two cemeteries in Imperial-era Rome.
 This work included palaeodietary reconstruction as well as the first strontium isotope study of human migration in the Italian peninsula.
 From 2010 to 2017, Killgrove worked on the human skeletal material recovered from the site of Gabii, under the aegis of a project headed by Nicola Terrenato.
 Since 2017, she has led a team working at the Vesuvian site of Oplontis.

 SciComm

 Killgrove has written a blog, Powered by Osteons, since 2007.
 In 2013, she contributed to the 'Ask A Scientist' column of the short-lived British pop-sci magazine Science Uncovered.
-From 2015-2020, she was a contributor at Forbes, covering archaeology and anthropology news in her own column.
+From 2015 to 2020, she was a contributor at Forbes, covering archaeology and anthropology news in her own column.
 In 2016, she began contributing occasional essays for Mental Floss and in 2022 she started writing for Live Science.
 Killgrove has won two awards for her science communication.
 She has also provided expert commentary for numerous media outlets, including CNN, the BBC, LiveScience, Gizmodo, Ars Technica, Newsweek, NPR, and Quirks & Quarks.